hadjTahar/scorch-engine/tmp.md

 ----------------------------------------------------------------------------------------
 Use this approach
-Don't init filament, unless it's requested
+	- Don't init filament, unless it's requested
-Both FilamentScene and Filament Canvas, can request filament
+	- Both FilamentScene and Filament Canvas, can request filament
+	- And it's on them to initialize it, if null, from the window

+Remove scen2D, 3D
+Add RenderBackend
+		CanvasBase
+		3DBase
+		with virtual or static renderViews(views, items)
+		Then add the Back end to the scene

 ----------------------------------------------------------------------------------------

-FilamentWindow
-	filamentBaseCanvas
-	if used automaicly use skia_raster

 skia mods
 	canvas_none
 	canvas_sdl_raster
 	canvas_sdl_gpu